-Herring Gut Learning Center continues to find ways to engage our students in remote learning.
+Herring Gut Learning Center continues to find ways to engage our students on-campus and with remote learning.

-As we create lessons and find valuable virtual learning resources, we will be sharing these resources with our community through weekly posts.
-These resources will be focused on environmental science and marine science related topics; we are striving to find a mix of content that engages students through screens and also encourages spending time outside in nature.
+In addition to our on-campus activities, we create lessons and find valuable virtual learning resources to share.
+These resources focus on environmental science and marine science related topics; we strive to find a mix of content that engages students through hands-on activities and screens always encouraging them to spend time outside in nature.

 Beach Clean Up and Art Project!